-- Ensuring that children feel that they belong to our school community - The PSHE and RSE curricula - The wider curriculum - Assemblies, including year group assemblies - Opportunities for pupils to lead through School Council, Eco Team, Head Boy and Head Girl, House Captains, Sports Captains, and Form responsibilities, to name buy a few. - An emphasis on praise and reward - An emphasis on restorative practice, in relation to behaviour - Opportunities for reflection and spiritual development through art, literature and the RE curriculum - Opportunities for drama and music competitions, including music exams - Democratic process for School Council elections - Opportunities to engage in a range of extra-curricular activities from clubs and charity fundraising to community music events and competitions - A choice of sports in KS2 is available to both boys and girls - A choice of lunch - A choice of play equipment for break time - A wide choice of clubs and activities from Canoeing and Rock Climbing to Drama and Lunchtime Library - Actively promoting British Values
+- Ensuring that children feel that they belong to our school community. - Encouraging children to engage with Zones of Regulation displays in each form room. - The PSHE and RSE curricula - The wider curriculum - Assemblies, including year group assemblies. - Opportunities for pupils to lead through School Council, Eco Team, Head Boy and Head Girl, House Captains, Sports Captains, and Form responsibilities, to name buy a few. - An emphasis on praise and reward - An emphasis on restorative practice, in relation to behaviour - Opportunities for reflection and spiritual development through art, literature and the RE curriculum - Opportunities for drama and music competitions, including music exams. - Democratic process for School Council and Eco Team elections - Opportunities to engage in a range of extra-curricular activities from clubs and charity fundraising to community music events and competitions. - A choice of lunch - Voting for lunch choices - A choice of play equipment for break time - A wide choice of clubs and activities from Canoeing and Rock Climbing to Drama and Chess - Actively promoting British Values